"

 Cruciate injuries

 Cruciate injuries are bad.
 These are most commonly seen in heavy post-parturient cattle with milk fever.
-Due to muscle weakness, they have difficulty standing and fall.
-Mild to moderate lameness with joint effusion is noted.
+Due to hypocalcemia induced muscle weakness, these cows have difficulty standing and fall.
+Mild to moderate lameness with stifle joint effusion is noted.
 Cattle will have a positive drawer sign but these are tricky to do and you can only try once (before they try to injure you back).
 The cow has to be weight-bearing to perform the test.
 Stand behind her, place your shoulder into her stifle and pull.
 Surgery is required for repair; this is a referral procedure.

 License